-2.1.
-MOTORS:

-2.1.1.
-All material and equipment furnished and installation methods shall conform to the requirements of Section 26 29 11, LOW-VOLTAGE MOTOR STARTERS; and Section 26 05 19, LOW-VOLTAGE ELECTRICAL POWER CONDUCTORS AND CABLES (600 VOLTS AND BELOW).
+- 2.1.
+MOTORS: - 2.1.1.
+All material and equipment furnished and installation methods shall conform to the requirements of Section 26 29 11 and Section 26 05 19. - 2.1.2.
 Provide all electrical wiring, conduit, and devices necessary for the proper connection, protection and operation of the systems.
-Provide premium efficiency type
+Provide premium efficiency type motors as

-- motors as scheduled.
-Unless otherwise specified for a particular application, use electric motors with the following requirements. - 2.1.2.
+- 2.1.3.
 Single phase Motors: Motors for centrifugal fans and pumps may be split phase or permanent split capacitor (PSC) type.
-Provide capacitor-start type for hard starting applications. - 2.1.3.
+Provide capacitor-start type for hard starting applications. - 2.1.4.
 Electrically Commutated motor (EC Type): Motor shall be brushless DC type specifically designed for applications with heavy duty ball bearings and electronic commutation.
-The motor shall be speed controllable down to 20% of full speed and 85% efficient at all speeds. - 2.1.4.
-Poly-phase Motors: NEMA Design B, Squirrel cage, induction type. - 2.1.5.
+The motor shall be speed controllable down to 20% of full speed and 85% efficient at all speeds. - 2.1.5.
+Poly-phase Motors: NEMA Design B, Squirrel cage, induction type. - 2.1.6.
 Two Speed Motors: Each two-speed motor shall have two separate windings.
-Provide a time- delay (20 seconds minimum) relay for switching from high to low speed. - 2.1.6.
-Number of phases shall be as follows: - 2.1.6.1.
-Motors, less than 373 W (1/2 HP): Single phase. - 2.1.6.2.
-Motors, 373 W (1/2 HP) and larger: 3 phase. - 2.1.6.3.
-Exceptions: - 2.1.6.3.1.
-Hermetically sealed motors. - 2.1.6.3.2.
-Motors for equipment assemblies, less than 746 W (one HP), may be single phase provided the manufacturer of the proposed assemblies cannot supply the assemblies with three phase motors. - 2.1.7.
+Provide a time- delay (20 seconds minimum) relay for switching from high to low speed. - 2.1.7.
+Number of phases shall be as follows: - 2.1.7.1.
+Motors, less than 373 W (1/2 HP): Single phase. - 2.1.7.2.
+Motors, 373 W (1/2 HP) and larger: 3 phase. - 2.1.7.3.
+Exceptions: - 2.1.7.3.1.
+Hermetically sealed motors. - 2.1.7.3.2.
+Where specified otherwise on the equipment schedules - 2.1.7.3.3.
+Motors for equipment assemblies, less than 746 W (one HP), may be single phase provided the manufacturer of the proposed assemblies cannot supply the assemblies with three phase motors. - 2.1.8.
 Motors shall be designed for operating the connected loads continuously in a 40°C (104°F) environment, where the motors are installed, without exceeding the NEMA standard temperature rises for the motor insulation.
-If the motors exceed 40°C (104°F), the motors shall be rated for the actual ambient temperatures. - 2.1.8.
+If the motors exceed 40°C (104°F), the motors shall be rated for the actual ambient temperatures. - 2.1.9.
 Motor designs, as indicated by the NEMA code letters, shall be coordinated with the connected loads to assure adequate starting and running torque.